Irvington median real estate price is $179,652, which is less expensive than 94.1% of Maryland neighborhoods and 83.8% of all U.S. neighborhoods.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Baltimore, the Irvington neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Irvington neighborhood have a highly unusual car ownership.
-26.1% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 96.6% of U.S. neighborhoods.
+American households most often have a car, and regularly they have two or three.
+But households in the Irvington neighborhood buck this trend.
+25.7% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 96.5% of U.S. neighborhoods.

 The neighbors in the Irvington neighborhood in Baltimore are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 74.2% of U.S. neighborhoods.
-In addition, 7.7% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 56.8% of America's neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 75.5% of U.S. neighborhoods.
+With 13.4% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 57.7% of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the Irvington neighborhood, 30.0% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 26.5% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (22.7%), and 20.8% in manufacturing and laborer occupations.
+In the Irvington neighborhood, 30.3% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 27.7% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (21.6%), and 20.4% in clerical, assistant, and tech support occupations.